tensorflow/model-remediation/docs/usage_reqs.md

-# Min Diff: Usage Requirements
+# MinDiff: Usage Requirements

-## When should I use min diff?
+## When should I use MinDiff?
-There are three primary conditions for using min diff to improve your model’s performance for underperforming slices of data:
+There are three primary conditions for using MinDiff to improve your model’s performance for underperforming slices of data:

 -   The model is a *classifier*